- ABOUT US

 - Join us!

-As we mentioned, some actions carry more risk than others, and especially during a pandemic.
-We encourage you to take all safety precautions and to listen to best practices from your local public health officials.
-Each day for the week of action represents one of our demands.
-We offer some ideas for you, your family, and friends to take action in your community and resources to learn how.
-Given the public health crisis, each idea is segmented by level of risk.
-Green is low risk, Yellow is medium risk, and Red is high risk.
-We trust you will make the best decisions for yourself and your community.
+As we mentioned, some actions carry more risk than others, especially during a pandemic.
+We encouraged you to take all safety precautions and to listen to best practices from their local public-health officials.
+Each day for the week of action represented one of our demands.
+We offered some ideas for you, your family, and friends to take action in your community, as well as resources to learn how.
+Given the public-health crisis, each idea was segmented by level of risk.
+Green was low risk, Yellow was medium risk, and Red was high risk.
+We trusted that you would make the best decisions for yourself and your community.

-We Demand a Divestment from the Police and Investment In Black Communities: We Demand Local Schools, Colleges, Universities and All Public Institutions Cut Ties with the Police
+We Demanded a Divestment from the Police and Investment In Black Communities: We Demanded Local Schools, Colleges, Universities, and All Public Institutions Cut Ties with the Police

-We call on localities and elected officials across the country to divest resources away from policing in local budgets and reallocate those resources to the healthcare, housing and education our people deserve.
-More officers, guns, jails and prisons are not a solution to longstanding problems of racial disparities, injustice and police violence.
-We demand police free schools across the country and an end to the use of police officers in public universities.
-All public Institutions designed to serve the people, must cut ties with the police in the interest of public safety.
+We called on localities and elected officials across the country to divest resources away from policing in local budgets and reallocate those resources to the health care, housing, and education our people deserve.
+More officers, guns, jails, and prisons are not a solution to longstanding problems of racial disparities, injustice, and police violence.
+We demanded police free schools across the country and an end to the use of police officers in public universities.
+All public institutions designed to serve the people must cut ties with the police in the interest of public safety.

 - Tweet at presidents of institutions, schools, and universities.
 See Twitter Storm Download.

-- Tweet/ social media storm your city council, supervisors, alderman to cut police budgets.
-See Twitter Storm Download
+- Tweet/social media–storm your city council, supervisors, and alderman to cut police budgets.
+See Twitter Storm Download.

-- Create a people’s budgets that illustrates how money can be shifted from policing to our people
+- Create a people’s budget that illustrates how money can be shifted from policing to our people.

 - To learn more about people’s budgeting, check out The People’s Budget Campaign.